-The Active Communities programme was launched in 2009-10.
-The investment under this programme seeks to employ, deploy and train a network of full time and part time sports coaches and leaders to deliver activities in community and club settings across Northern Ireland, with a view of increasing participation in sport and physical recreation, especially among under represented groups.
-To date 13 projects have received awards under this programme totalling £4,739,261.
-Of this figure 13 new commitments totaling £3,341,573 were made during the financial year 2010-11.
+The Active Communities programme seeks to employ, deploy and train a network of full time and part time sports coaches and leaders to deliver activities in community and club settings across Northern Ireland, with a view of increasing participation in sport and physical recreation, especially among under represented groups.
+To date 11 local authorities have received awards under this programme totaling £7,965,878, of this figure £3,226,617 were new commitments made during the financial year 2011-12.